What Is Ankle Fusion Surgery?

-Ankle arthritis is degeneration of the cartilage that covers the ends of the bones that form the ankle joint.
-These bones are the tibia, the fibula, and the talus.
+Ankle arthritis occurs when there is a break down of the cartilage that covers the ends of the bones that form the ankle joint.
 Moving the arthritic ankle tends to make the pain worse.

-In ankle fusion the ankle bones are fused into one bone.
+In ankle fusion surgery, the ankle bones are fused together and become one bone as they heal.
 This eliminates the joint motion and reduces pain coming from the arthritic joint.

 - Anti-inflammatory medication (such as ibuprofen)

 - Injections of steroids into the ankle joint

 - Modification or limitations of activity

 - Walking aids (such as canes)

 - Specialty braces that stabilize the ankle and restrict its movement

 These treatments do not reverse ankle arthritis.
 In many patients they may temporarily or permanently provide relief from pain.
 If these measures fail to provide adequate pain relief or maintain function, you may be a candidate for ankle fusion.